08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |- and scalable storage
     |- and automate processing of over 20gb/3.7b rows of data points

+* Tell me about your experience with modern DE tools like dbt and Snowflake?
+|- That's a fair point
+|- While I may not have years of
+|- employment experience with dbt and Snowflake
+|- my experience is measured by proactive mastery
+|- and execution—which I believe is more relevant.
+|-
+|- After completing 2 of my recent end to end ETL projects
+|- I became obsessively goal-oriented
+|- dedicating the last six months to building my technical foundation to match industry demand.
+|- and it just so happened that the job description itself required dbt and snowflake as I was developing another recent project which I am documenting myself in LinkedIn about it

+The Proof of Mettle: I designed and implemented a full-scale ELT Data Lakehouse pipeline using Snowflake, dbt, and Apache Airflow to ingest and model unstructured forum data for emerging market trend analysis.

+The Analytical Mind: My unique inclination is to be a cost optimization maniac.
+I intentionally architected the solution to be cost-efficient and scalable, leveraging S3/Delta Lake for storage and using Snowflake only for compute-intensive transformations.

+The Coachability Factor: This entire project was built using industry best practices, largely due to direct mentorship from senior Data Engineers who guided my use of dbt's staging methodologies, proving my ability to rapidly adopt and implement complex professional feedback.

 ### Company Related (6):
 * what's your salary expectation
 |- seen